VirgilSecurity/awesome-virgil/docs/sdk/x/v4.0(latest)/objective-c-swift-sdk.rst

 Virgil Security Objective C/Swift SDK
 ===========================================

-Welcome to the .NET SDK Programming Guide for Objective C and Swift.
+Welcome to the Objective C/Swift SDK Programming Guide.

 In this guide you will find code for every task you'll need to implement to create an application using Virgil Security.
 It also includes a description of the main classes and methods.
 The code examples in this guide are written in both Objective C and Swift.